Marcel and Rebecca | Edited by Steve N

 If safe, take photos and measure the pothole's depth

-If you've a tape measure handy, and if it's safe (you won't be able to do this on a motorway), measure the depth of the pothole and note it down.
+If you've a tape measure handy, and if it's safe (please don't try this on a motorway), measure the depth of the pothole and note it down.
 If it's 40mm or more deep (roughly the height of two 20p coins) then bingo - it's definitely worth pursuing.
 If it's less, it's still worth continuing, but you might not get the full cost of repairs back.
 Measure the width too.

 If that's not possible, get any standard-sized object (a newspaper could do the job), put it inside the pothole, and mark the depth on it to give you a metric.